ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 25.01

+* 64-bit Windows 10 22H2 (build 19045) or later is required.
+* Download links for add-on releases are no longer included in add-on documentation.
+You can download the add-on from NV Access add-on store.
+* Switched linting tool from Flake8 to Ruff and reformatted add-on modules to better align with NVDA coding standards.
+* Removed support for automatic add-on updates feature from Add-on Updater add-on.

 ## Version 24.03